Void-Crew-Modding-Team/VoidManager/VoidManager/ReleaseFiles/README_Template.md

 ### Future Plans:

-- API for mods to disable session progress
 - API for permission requests from the session host, so that a mod may enable special features in a `Mod_Session`
 - Mod whitelist/blacklisting